beemesh/iroh-sdht/README.md

   Replication factor (`k`) and query concurrency (`α`) adjust based on churn and lookup success.

 - **Iroh transport integration**
-  A ready‑to‑use `IrohNetwork` implementation running over iroh’s QUIC `MagicEndpoint`, with relay and mDNS discovery support.
+  A ready‑to‑use `IrohNetwork` implementation running over iroh’s QUIC `Endpoint`/`EndpointAddr`, with relay and mDNS discovery support in the example binary.

 This is intended as a **practical, observable DHT core** you can embed into iroh‑based applications, not just an academic toy.